Shelby-Simpson/IRC-Chat-Server/README.md

 2. All chat rooms are stored on one server.
 Clients cannot select a different port to connect to a different one.
 3. A client in unable to delete a chat room.
 Personal rooms need to be deleted when a client disconnects.
 4. Nicknames and group chat names can be empty strings and they are not unique.
 Adding name checks on both the frontend and backend can fix this issue.
+5. Clients are not notified when a client connects or disconnects.
-5. The frontend is not responsive.
+6. The frontend is not responsive.
 Certain screens will not be formatted well.
-6. The general style of the frontend is not very user-friendly.
+7. The general style of the frontend is not very user-friendly.